Innovailable/calling-signaling/README.md

 ### Namespace

+#### Subscribing

-Subscribe a client to a namespace to get announcements about other users:
+Subscribe a client to a namespace to get announcements about other users and rooms.

     // request
     {